consumet/consumet.ts/README.md

 const main = async () => {
-  const books = new BOOKS.Libgen();
+  // Create a new instance of the Libgen provider const books = new BOOKS.Libgen();

-  const data = await books.search('pride and prejudice');
+  // Search for a book.
+In this case, "Pride and Prejudice" const data = await books.search('pride and prejudice');

-  for (let v of data) {
+  // loop through the results and print the title for (let v of data) {
     console.log(v.title);
   }